RESTCONF¶

 </restconf>

-Alternatively, the restconf configuration can be defined in the regular datastore by adding, as follows:
+And the detailed restconf is defined in the regular running datastore by adding something like:

 <restconf xmlns="http://clicon.org/restconf">